WilliamB111/BNY-Markets-Regime-Project-127/README.md

-# BNY-Markets-Regime-Project-127
+# Market Regime Modeling and Investment Strategies Project

-## Description du Projet
+## Project Description
-Ce projet, mené dans le cadre universitaire, vise à développer un modèle robuste de modélisation des régimes de marché en utilisant des données financières provenant de la plateforme Bloomberg, focalisé sur la région des États-Unis.
-L'objectif est de capturer les tendances et les changements de régime dans les marchés financiers, pour ensuite élaborer et tester des stratégies d'investissement adaptatives basées sur ces régimes identifiés.
+This project, conducted within a university framework, aims to develop a robust market regime modeling model using financial data from the Bloomberg platform, focused on the United States region.
+The goal is to capture market trends and regime shifts, to subsequently develop and test adaptive investment strategies based on these identified regimes.

-## Source de Données
+## Data Source
-- **Plateforme**: Bloomberg
+- **Platform**: Bloomberg
-- **Région Géographique**: États-Unis
+- **Geographic Region**: United States
-- **Données Utilisées**: Les données financières pertinentes incluant les prix des actifs, les indicateurs économiques, les données de marché, entre autres.
+- **Data Used**: Relevant financial data including asset prices, economic indicators, market data, among others.

-## Méthodologie
+## Methodology
-1. **Exploration et Prétraitement des Données**:
+1. **Data Exploration and Preprocessing**:
-   - Exploration des données disponibles sur Bloomberg pour la région des États-Unis.
+   - Exploration of available data on Bloomberg for the United States region.
-   - Nettoyage et prétraitement des données pour assurer leur qualité et leur fiabilité.
+   - Cleaning and preprocessing of data to ensure their quality and reliability.
-2. **Modélisation des Régimes de Marché**:
+2. **Market Regime Modeling**:
-   - Utilisation de méthodes statistiques et d'apprentissage automatique pour modéliser les régimes de marché.
+   - Utilization of statistical methods and machine learning to model market regimes.
-   - Application de modèles tels que le Modèle de Mélange Gaussien (GMM) pour identifier les différents régimes de marché.
+   - Application of models such as the Gaussian Mixture Model (GMM) to identify different market regimes.
-3. **Analyse des Tendances de Marché**:
+3. **Market Trend Analysis**:
-   - Analyse des tendances de marché pour comprendre la dynamique et les transitions entre différents régimes.
+   - Analysis of market trends to understand the dynamics and transitions between different regimes.
-   - Évaluation de l'impact des variables macroéconomiques et microéconomiques sur les régimes de marché.
+   - Evaluation of the impact of macroeconomic and microeconomic variables on market regimes.
-4. **Élaboration de Stratégies d'Investissement**:
+4. **Investment Strategies Development**:
-   - Développement de stratégies d'investissement adaptatives basées sur les régimes de marché identifiés.
+   - Development of adaptive investment strategies based on identified market regimes.
-   - Backtesting des stratégies d'investissement sur des données historiques pour évaluer leur performance.
+   - Backtesting of investment strategies on historical data to evaluate their performance.
-5. **Évaluation et Amélioration**:
+5. **Evaluation and Improvement**:
-   - Évaluation de la performance des modèles de régimes et des stratégies d'investissement.
+   - Evaluation of the performance of regime models and investment strategies.
-   - Itération et amélioration des modèles et des stratégies basées sur les retours d'expérience et les performances observées.
+   - Iteration and improvement of models and strategies based on feedback and observed performance.

-## Technologies Utilisées
+## Technologies Used
-- **Langages de Programmation**: Python, R
+- **Programming Languages**: Python, R
-- **Librairies**: pandas, numpy, scikit-learn, matplotlib, seaborn
+- **Libraries**: pandas, numpy, scikit-learn, matplotlib, seaborn
-- **Outils de Gestion de Données**: SQL, Bloomberg API
+- **Data Management Tools**: SQL, Bloomberg API

-## Collaborateurs
+## Collaborators
 - Arthur Bergeron
 - William Boisdur
 - Thomas Congnard
 - Costanza Piroddi
 - Guilhem Davignon

 ## Contact
-Pour toute question ou suggestion concernant ce projet, veuillez contacter William Boisdur à william-alek.boisdur@edu.devinci.fr.
+For any questions or suggestions regarding this project, please contact William Boisdur at william-alek.boisdur@edu.devinci.fr.

 ---

-*Ce README est un document vivant et sera mis à jour au fur et à mesure de l'avancement du projet.*
+*This README is a living document and will be updated as the project progresses.*

 ---